-Near the mid term break groups are to provide a progress report.
-It must also be concise and clearly state the status of all past, present and future tasks, provide an updated schedule, include any or all changes and importantly restate the targets for the project.
-This document is also limited to 20 pages and must convey a clear understanding of project status, achievements and plans.
-Subsequent to the midterm break groups will present their progress reports electronically in class.
+Every week following the submission of the work plan groups are to prepare, describe and submit progress reports during the class business meeting.
+These must be concise and clearly state the status of all past, present and future tasks, provide an updated schedule, include any or all changes and importantly restate the targets for the coming week(s).
+The document is limited to a few pages yet must convey a clear understanding of project status, issues, achievements and plans.
+In the week following mid-term break groups will present one of their progress reports electronically in class.
 Professional presentation and conduct are expected.
 Presentations may be taped for review and instructional purposes.